top of page

 Wind turbines do not require fossil fuels to operate.
 They do not release emissions that can pollute the air or water, either!
 Landowners can support the growth of clean energy in the United States by leasing land for wind turbines.

 Wind projects create hundreds of local jobs.
-According to the U.S. Bureau of Labor Statistics, wind turbine service technicians are the second fastest growing job of the decade.
+According to the U.S. Bureau of Labor Statistics, wind turbine service technicians are the second fastest-growing job of the decade.

 Cons of Wind Leases & Wind Easements

-Turbines can be Noisy
+Turbines Can Be Noisy

 Some consider the noise produced by wind turbines a nuisance.
 With a Noise Easement, a landowner may grant the developer the right to generate noise levels up to a certain decibel level.
 However, new technology has helped to decrease the amount of noise produced by wind turbines.